 3) Agile thinking – being able to deliver more value to customers faster.

-4) Risk & governance in a digital world – understanding and managing risk in a digitised world of financial services.
+4) Risk and governance in a digital world – understanding and managing risk in a digitised world of financial services.

-Wai Hun wraps up the talk by ending with a powerful quote to all students by telling them to “Be an idea person, not just a technical talent”.
+Wai Hun wrapped up the talk by ending with a powerful quote to all students, telling them to, “Be an idea person, not just a technical talent.”

-In today’s world, it’s not enough to hold technical skills, but also be able to identify new gaps in the market and grasp hold of these opportunities to constantly thrive in an ever-evolving world.
-With that, the talk ends in a fruitful Q&A discussion.
+In today’s world, it’s not enough to hold technical skills, but also be able to identify new gaps in the market and grab hold of these opportunities to constantly thrive in an ever-evolving world.
+With that, the talk ended in a fruitful Q&A discussion.

 JurisTech (Juris Technologies) is a leading Malaysian-based fintech company, specialising in enterprise-class software solutions for banks, financial institutions, and telecommunications companies in Malaysia, Southeast Asia, and beyond.

-To explore more on our product suite, check out our digial banking solutions that covers everything from digital engagement, to credit management, to artificial intelligence.
+To explore more on our product suite, check out our digital banking solutions that covers everything from digital engagement, to credit management, to artificial intelligence.